founchoo/sentiment_analysis/README.md

 d aww  he matches this ba ...
 0.0
 ```

-where `comment_text` was the comment that user posted and `insult` indicated whether this content was insult-able or not.
+where `comment_text` is the comment that user posted and `insult` indicated whether this content was insult-able or not.

 Then the content in every `comment_text` will be sent to a [Python program](https://github.com/founchoo/doc2vec_server)(written by ourselves) by HTTP `GET` method and the response will be like this: